Cruise ship changes course after US judge orders seizure - NewsBreak

 Cruise ship changes course after US judge orders seizure

-MIAMI (AP) — A U.S. judge granted an order to seize a cruise ship as part of a lawsuit over unpaid fuel.
+A cruise ship that was supposed to dock in Miami sailed to the Bahamas instead after a U.S. judge granted an order to seize the vessel as part of a lawsuit over unpaid fuel.

-The cruise ship was supposed to dock in Miami, but sailed to the Bahamas instead.
+Cruise trackers show Crystal Symphony currently docked in the Bahamian island of Bimini

-Cruise trackers show Crystal Symphony currently docked in the Bahamian island of Bimini, according to the Associated Press.
+Passengers were taken by ferry to Port Everglades in Fort Lauderdale on Sunday.

-Passengers told news outlets that they’ll be taken by ferry to a South Florida port Sunday.
+“We all feel we were abducted by luxurious pirates!” passenger Stephen Heard Fales posted on Facebook

 It was unclear how many passengers were aboard, with one news outlet reporting 300 and another, 700.
 According to the company website, the vessel can carry up to 848 passengers.